How Heavy is a King Size Bed Mattress?

 Does the material of a king size bed mattress affect its weight?

-Yes.
-The material of a king size bed mattress significantly impacts its weight.
+Yes, the material of a king size bed mattress significantly impacts its weight.
 Here’s how:

 Innerspring: Lightest (90–140 lbs / 41–63 kg) due to steel coils and minimal padding.